« L’educazione è un aiuto alla vita. »

 Maria Montessori (Montessori Method)

-Maria Montessori – Montessori Method
+Maria Montessori – Biography and the Montessori Method Philosophy

 Biography: